ElusiveMonni/monni_docs/docs/commands/slash/global/timestamp.md

 ## Arguments

 - 1 **time**
-    The time you wish to get a timestamp for
+    The time you wish to get a timestamp for.
 	    - Ex: `5 Days`, `4 Weeks`

 ## 🔒 Required permissions

-No permissions are required
+No permissions are required.